Use 'Enter' for

 By things that are inside the model?

-To see if the universal reference frame can be detected from inside the model
+To see if the static universal reference frame can be detected from inside the model

 Scenarios could be investigated using a computer program of the model